wheeler/jest/docs/CLI.md

 ### `--listTests`

-Lists all tests as JSON that Jest will run given the arguments, and exits.
-This can be used together with `--findRelatedTests` to know which tests Jest will run.
+Lists all tests that Jest will run given the arguments, and exits.
+Can be used together with `--findRelatedTests` to know which tests Jest will run.
+Can be used together with `--json`.

 ### `--logHeapUsage`